Ask the Experts – What Is EV Charging Load Balancing?

 A large part of Norway’s EVSE investment strategy is also providing financial support for housing associations to buy and install chargers – with grants of 20-50% of the cost offered in several cities.
 Between 2017 and 2021 legislation establishing a “charging right” for people living in apartment buildings was introduced.
 In practice, this means that most motorists are never far from an EV charging point.

 As another aspect of EV charging best practices in Norway, the majority of charge point operators provide 24/7 year-round support for customers and many now allow drivers to use the same RFID cards to roam between charge points, use payment terminals, QR-codes and offer drop-in solutions such as start/stop charging via SMS.

 The Norwegian Electric Car Association also provides members with a black charging chip, in action since 2014, making it possible to start, stop and pay for charging with many operators across the country – and is cheaper than using SMS.

 “Norway is a country with a widespread population, high mountains and a climate with snow and ice in the winters […] but it really does work, we have been able to build the (EV charging) infrastructure” – Nicholai Jorgensen, Mer Norway AS

 Norway’s national grid is powered by 99% renewable energy (wind, solar and hydro electric).
 Therefore the country’s EV charging infrastructure is powered by renewable energy.

 And Norway’s energy is not only clean, but cheap.
-The county’s low electricity prices result in further savings throughout EV ownership.
+The country’s low electricity prices result in further savings through EV ownership.
 You can expect to pay roughly 7.3 pence per Kwh versus around £1.46 per litre for petrol.